New Guardians

-The New Guardians were a DC Comics superhero team featured in the short-lived eponymous series The New Guardians.
+The New Guardians are a DC Comics superhero team featured in the short-lived eponymous series The New Guardians.
 It was a spin-off from the Millennium event and ran for twelve issues, from 1988 through 1989, before being canceled.
-It is also the name of the group of characters who appeared in the series.
 The characters first appeared in Millennium #1, (January 1988), written by Steve Engelhart and drawn by Joe Staton.
-The series has since gained infamy among comic fans due to the second issue, which features "Snowflame", a supervillain who gained powers from the use of cocaine.
+The series has since gained infamy among comic fans due to its poor writing and second issue, which features "Snowflame", a supervillain who gained powers from the use of cocaine.

 History

 The New Guardians, who were also initially known as the Chosen, were a group of people selected by a Guardian of the Universe named Herupa Hando Hu and a Zamaron named Nadia Safir in the DC Comics crossover Millennium.
 These "Chosen" were then given powers by their selectors.

 Members of the Chosen were selected from several nationalities to form a superhero group representative of the entire human race.